Caitlyn-Milne/CutelynResults/README.md

 ## Destruct
 *motive - there can be alot of boiler plate code just to get the value or exception from the results, maybe a method destructing the values into varibles could help reduce this boiler plate*

 Destruct returns true if result is ISuccess.
 The value out parameter is equal to `ISuccess<T>.Value` if result is ISuccess, else it is `default(T)`.
-The exception out parameter is equal to `IError` if result is an error, else it is null.
+The error out parameter is equal to `IError` if result is an error, else it is null.

-**The reason this returns the IError object for failure instead of the exception is because in most use cases you will want to return an error.**
+*The reason this returns the IError object for failure instead of the exception is because in most use cases you will want to return an error.*

 Basic Example:
 ```cs